-Medical Assistant Classes at BTI
+Medical Assisting Classes at BTI

 Are you a people person with an interest in medicine?
 Do you want to enter the medical field without having to spend years in school?
 If so, you might be an excellent candidate for our Medical Assisting program.
-You can learn to be a Medical Assistant at our campus located near the Reading, Wyomissing, Birdsboro and Lititz areas.
+You can learn to be a Medical Assistant at our campus located near the Reading, Wyomissing, Birdsboro, and Lititz areas.

 Courses in BTI's Medical Assisting Training Program

 Students in this program will learn how the human body's various systems work as well as techniques for administering common tests such as pulmonary function and urinalysis.
 They also learn front office administrative skills to make them well-rounded candidates who are ready to enter the field upon program completion.

 This program includes courses such as:

 - Integumentary, Skeletal, Muscular, and Gastrointestinal Systems - Students will undertake a system-by-system anatomical study of the human body and basic principles of physiology.
 This course will cover the structure; functions; and conditions/diseases of the integumentary, skeletal, muscular, and gastrointestinal systems.
 In addition, the medical terminology applicable to these body systems will be addressed, with emphasis on word construction, proper usage, and acceptable medical abbreviations.

 - Allied Health Orientation - This course will introduce allied health students to various roles of medical professionals.
 Student will be trained in scope of practice, legal and ethical responsibilities, and governmental compliance required within allied health professions.